BUL - Update

 Psychology has sent us a large collection of recent journals in

-management, human resources, public finance and related topics.
+resources, public finance and related topics.
+Students in the

-Students in the Faculty of Business Administration can profit from
+Faculty of Business Administration can profit from these additional

-these additional resources.
-In addition, DCI has funded the
+resources.
+In addition, DCI has funded the purchase of books

-purchase of books and journals to support various programs in the
+and journals to support various programs in the Faculty of Nursing

 United Nations Conference on Trade and Development (UNCTAD) has